L4OS/Primula/lexic_parser/README.md

 ```
 If no errors were detected then programm will create new file "helloworld.c.lexem".

-Example of generated "test.c.lexem" is shown below:
+Example of generated "helloworld.c.lexem" is shown below:

 ```
 // $ helloworld.c